JohannesKutning/system76_launch_repair/README.md

 ![External AVR_VBUS](/images/removed_u22_external_AVR_VBUS.jpeg?raw=true)

-With the external supply of AVR_VBUS the current does not exceed 15 mA which is way below the AP22811 threshold.
+With the external supply of AVR_VBUS the current does not exceed 15 mA which is way below the AP22811 threshold (min 2.2 A).
 In addition to that the keyboard device is available again: